 Clients whose usage includes non-residential purposes are required to specify this fact on the LIHEAP application, Form 529.
-These clients will be subject to a maximum benefit equal to the estimated cost of heat multiplied by the calculated LIHEAP Share % of the household.
+These clients will be subject to a maximum benefit equal to the established Non-Residential Benefit Cap will be determined by fuel type.